secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Working Components/Conditional Execution.md

 ```

-## If-Else-Fi
+### If-Else-Fi
 - One of the most fundamental programming tasks is to check different conditions to deal with these.
 Checking of conditions usually has two different forms in programming and scripting languages, the `if-else condition` and `case statements`.
-In pseudo-code, the if condition means the following:
-- #### Pseudo-Code
 ```bash
 if [ the number of given arguments equals 0 ] then